Sathyapriyak4744/M1_MARCH_2022/1_/Requirements/README.md

-# SMART BILLING SYSTEM FOR CHAT STALL
+# SMART BILLING SYSTEM FOR RESTAURANT
 # INTRODUCTION:
-The project "Smart Billing system" is an automate to odering and billing of a "Chat Stall".
+The project "Smart Billing system" is an automate to odering and billing of a "Restaurant".
 This system is a basic program of used in restaurants.
 The main aim is to perform the process of odering and billing of a "Restaurant".
-This system is named as "Smart Billing System For Chat Stall".
+This system is named as "Smart Billing System For Restaurant".
 This is designed for a restaurant which wants to attend their customers in a very well manner.
 This system has the capability of give to the amount.
 The program is easily executable and can be easily accessed by a user.
 The system for save the time and decreases the work of the owner of the restaurant.

 # OBJECTIVES:
 1) To provide a Computer based odering and billing system.